angulardart/site-angulardart/src/_codelabs/angular2_components/1-base.md

 We plan to release many more components over time.
 </aside>

 Think about how AngularDart Components might improve the app.
-The rest of this code lab leads you through making the following changes:
+The rest of this codelab leads you through making the following changes:

 *   Improving the progress bar by changing **\<progress>** to **\<material-progress>**.
 *   Adding small, pre-packaged images by changing text to **\<glyph>** components.